• Skip to primary navigation

 AshevilleFM Live Music Sessions..

-AshevilleFM and The Getaway River Bar are pleased to present this special event..
+AshevilleFM 103.3 and The Getaway River Bar have teamed up to provide you this live performance….
 Support also comes from Arts AVL, Buncombe County, and North Carolina Arts Council

 LAVENDER BLUE IS… the vessel for the songwriting and guitar playing of Kayla Zuskin.
 Lavender Blue the band consists of Mike Henry Johnson on Pedal Steel and Synthesizers, Mary Steinbrecher on Electric Bass and Jack Victor on Drumkit and occasionally keys.Their music is best described as slowcore and alternative indie with a dash of Americana.Located in Asheville, NC, Lavender Blue musicians are also music teachers, engineers/producers, songwriters and multi-instrumentalists.The In Between, Lavender Blue’s second LP, will release in summer 2024.
 “Craggy” the first single was released on all platforms on Friday June 14th.